airmckay/MarkerBatAcousticAnalyses2022/README.md

 # MarkerBatAcousticAnalyses2022

-# Workflow assosciated with data collected at for the Marker 2020 research.
+# Workflow assosciated with data collected for the Marker 2020 research.

 < Brief description of the project, collaborators, intended analyses >